Pat Hingle

-Martin Patterson Hingle (July 19, 1924 – January 3, 2009) was an American character actor who appeared in stage productions and in hundreds of television shows and feature films.
-His first film was On the Waterfront in 1954.
-He often played tough authority figures.
+Martin Patterson Hingle (July 19, 1924 – January 3, 2009) was an American actor.
+He was best known to screen audiences for his character roles, often as tough blue-collar authority figures, in over 200 productions between 1954 and 2008.

+On stage, Hingle starred in notable Broadway productions like Cat on a Hot Tin Roof (1955), J.B.
+(1958), Strange Interlude (1963), and That Championship Season (1972).
+He was nominated the Tony Award for Best Featured Actor in a Play for his performance in William Inge's Dark at the Top of the Stairs (1957).

 Hingle was a close friend of Clint Eastwood and appeared in the Eastwood films Hang 'Em High, The Gauntlet, and Sudden Impact.
 He also portrayed Commissioner Gordon in the Batman film franchise from 1989 to 1997.

 Early life

 Born in Miami, Florida, Hingle was the son of a building contractor father and a mother who "worked at menial jobs".
 He attended high school in Weslaco, Texas, and played tuba in the WHS band.
 During World War II, Hingle enlisted in the U.S. Navy in December 1941, dropping out of the University of Texas, and served on the destroyer USS Marshall.
 He returned to UT after the war and earned a degree in radio broadcasting in 1949.
 As a Navy reservist, he was recalled to the service during the Korean War and served on the escort destroyer USS Damato.